-Kathmandu to Lhasa Tour via Everest Base Camp-10 days
+Kathmandu to Lhasa Tour via Everest Base Camp-9 days

 Kathmandu to Lhasa Tour via Everest Base Camp is a journey to experience the beauty of Tibetan landscape and to understand the rich culture of its people.
-This 10-day adventure starts from Kathmandu followed by Nyalam, Dingri, then the base camp of the world’s highest peak, Mt.
-Everest followed by visits to Sakya, Shigatse, Gyantse, Tsedang and finally to Lhasa.
-During our Kathmandu to Lhasa Tour via Everest Base Camp, we also explore the mystical Yamdrok Tso Lake, conquer a few high passes, and visit popular Tibetan monasteries like Sakya Tashilhunpo, Samye, Sera and Rongbuk, the world’s highest monastery, all the while being surrounded by the magnetic allure of the Himalayas.
+This 9-day adventure starts from Kathmandu followed by Nyalam, Dingri, Shegar then the base camp of the world’s highest peak, Mt.
+Everest followed by visits to Shigatse, Gyantse and finally to Lhasa.
+During our Kathmandu to Lhasa Tour via Everest Base Camp, we also explore the mystical Yamdrok Tso Lake, conquer a few high passes, and visit popular Tibetan monasteries like Sakya, Tashilhunpo, Shalu, Sera and Rongbuk, the world’s highest monastery, all the while being surrounded by the magnetic allure of the Himalayas.

 If we wish to go back to Kathmandu on our way home, Himalayan Glacier advises us to fly to Lhasa instead and make an overland trip from Lhasa to Kathmandu.
 This will help us with acclimatization in high altitudes and prevent us from acquiring any AMS symptoms.